Countly/countly-sdk-documentation/react_native_bridged/next.md

 </p>
 <p>
-  When the widgets are created, you need to use 2 calls in your SDK: one to get all available widgets for a user and another to display, a chosen widget.
+  When the widgets are created, you need to use 2 calls in your SDK: one to get all available widgets for a user and another to display a chosen widget.
 </p>
 <p>To get your available widget list, use the call below.</p>
 <pre><code class="javascript">Countly.getFeedbackWidgets(function(retrivedWidgets, error){<br> if (error != null) {<br>  console.log("Error : " + error);<br> }<br> else {<br>  console.log(retrivedWidgets.length)<br> }<br>});</code></pre>